Best fonts for email: Usage tips and tricks

 How to Add and Use Custom Fonts with Stripo

-We strongly recommend that you preview these emails across multiple environments.
+Given that some custom fonts, depending on the email client, can either be rendered as is or replaced with the default one., we strongly recommend that you preview these emails across multiple environments.
 You can do it with our embedded testing tool.
+Why exactly do you need to do this?
+S.

-Here is the list of popular typefaces for email clients:
+Here are the default typefaces for email clients:

 • iCloud Mail uses Helvetica as a default font;